WSHY: History

 On November 28, 1959, the station first signed on the air as WAZY.
 WAZY was joined by FM sister station WAZY-FM on October 1, 1964.
 Both radio stations were owned by WAZY Radio Inc., J.Edward "Ed" Willis was Owner, President and General Manager.

 On March 1, 1970, ownership of both radio stations transferred to Radio Lafayette, Inc. Radio Lafayette was a subsidiary of the Peoria Journal Star newspaper, based in Peoria, Illinois.
 F. Patrick Nugent served as vice president and general manager.
 The stations simulcast a Top 40 format on both AM and FM.

 By 1978, WAZY-FM had moved from the original 96.7 mHz frequency to 96.5 mHz, with a resulting increase in power from 3,000 watts to 50,000 watts.
-By 1980, WAZY-AM was being programmed separately from WAZY-F. WAZY broadcast a middle of the road (MOR) format, with popular adult music, news and sports.
+By 1980, WAZY was being programmed separately from WAZY-FM.
+WAZY broadcast a middle of the road (MOR) format, with popular adult music, news and sports.

 Lightfoot Broadcasting acquired WAZY, switching the call sign to WFTE on January 7, 1982.
 The format shifted from MOR to Country music.
 The station also aired Notre Dame Fighting Irish football games during this period.

 On July 4, 1984, ownership of WFTE was transferred from Lightfoot Broadcasting to Lafayette's First Assembly of God Church.
 As a result, the format was flipped to Contemporary Christian music with some Christian talk and teaching programs.
 The call letters switched to WCFY (We Care For You).

 Artistic Media Partners acquired WCFY on September 30, 1998.
 Call letters were changed back to WAZY and the station launched with a News/talk format, which brought the format back to Lafayette 7 months after crosstown stations WASK-AM/FM dropped the format in favor of oldies.

 As a talk station, "News/talk 1410 WAZY" carried programs such as Rush Limbaugh, Dr. Laura, and Jim Rome.
 The station also carried a short-lived local talk program hosted by Rick Mummey.
 A live audio feed of CNN Headline News covered all other dayparts.

 The news/talk format was short-lived.
-It lasted a little less than 2 years with low ratings.
+It lasted a little less than two years with low ratings.
 In 1999, the format was dropped and 1410 kHz began simulcasting WAZY-FM's hot adult contemporary format.
 In 2000, the simulcast with WAZY-FM was dropped and the station began simulcasting WGBD's alternative rock format.

 Later that year, in September 2000, the station broke away from WGBD's simulcast to run an Adult standards format via Westwood One.
 A year later, 1410 WAZY changed network affiliations, but remained adult standards with Jones Radio Network's "Music of Your Life."
 In August 2002, the call sign changed to WLAS, but the format remained for about a month before the station flipped to a full-time simulcast of Artistic Media Partner's country outlet, WLFF, now WBPE.